Error Reporting

 this entry will match only those error-app-tag values.

-The 'basestr' argument must be formatted string.
+The 'basestr' argument must be a formatted string.

 If any parameters are specified, then the corresponding